Loco00003/locoweb/content/machines/vulnyx/Easy machines/Serve - vulnyx/index.md

 ![](imagenes/Pasted%20image%2020240122210253.png)

-We have the username : *admin* and the password, and, we see another thing ,a name `webdav`, lets remember our initial webdav scan, we found a directory with that name.
+We have the username : *admin* and the password, and, we see another thing ,a name `webdav`, lets remember our initial gobuster scan, we found a directory with that name.
 Lets check it:

 ![](imagenes/Pasted%20image%2020240122210435.png)